matteodamico/pdf-template-generator/README.md

 ### Usage
 Create the docker image with

-'docker build -t pdfgenerator .'
+`$docker build -t pdfgenerator . `

+Run the container with:
+`$docker run -v $(pwd)/export:/export pdfcreator `

+See the pdf file in the export folder in your local file system